movermeyer/wunderpy/README.rst

     email = test@email.web
     password = password

-Then you can run nosetests with the --tc-file argument.
+Then you would run tox -- --tc-file your_config.ini.

 Contributing
 ------------